Nioh: Release

 Nioh was first announced by original developer Koei in 2004 under its working title "Oni".
 In addition to the game, which was slated for a 2006 release, a feature film directed by Kurosawa's son Hisao Kurosawa would be produced alongside and inspire the game: the entire project's budget was estimated as being three billion yen.
 The movie tie-in was eventually cancelled in 2005 due to unspecified production problems, with the game becoming a standalone project.
 Nioh was first shown off in a trailer at the 2005 Electronic Entertainment Expo, where it was announced as a PlayStation 3 exclusive.
 At the time, the title was romanized as "Ni-Oh".
 Initially slated for a 2006 release, Nioh missed its announced release date, and no update on the game was issued until 2009, when Koei Tecmo stated that the title was still in development.
 Similar updates would be issued over the following six years.
 The game, now retitled slightly as Nioh, was reintroduced at the 2015 Tokyo Game Show as a PlayStation 4 exclusive, with a scheduled launch in Japan in 2016.
-It was later announced for an international release at the PlayStation Experience event in December of that year, also in 2016.
+It was later announced by Sony Interactive Entertainment for an international release at the PlayStation Experience event in December of that year, also in 2016.
 A manga based on the character and setting, called Nioh: The Golden Samurai (仁王～金色の侍～, Niō: Kin'iro no Samurai), was written by Yosuke Katayama and began serialization in Weekly Shōnen Magazine starting in May 2016.

 Initially planned for October 2016, the game was delayed to make final adjustments based on player feedback from demos.
 The localization was a high priority for Koei Tecmo due to the worldwide release date.
 The game was announced for a worldwide release in February 2017.
 While Koei Tecmo published the game in Japan, Sony Interactive Entertainment handled publishing duties in mainland Asia, North America and Europe.
 This was to distribute the game to as wide an audience as possible.
 It was released in North America on 7 February, in Europe 8 February, and in Japan on 9 February.
 Two editions were created: the standard edition featuring the full game, and a Digital Deluxe Edition featuring an additional weapon pack, PS4 theme and season pass.
 Pre-order bonuses were additional costumes, based respectively on Japanese temple guardian statues and the samurai Sanada Yukimura.
 The game was also among those that supported the PlayStation 4 Pro model, with graphical enhancements enabling a smooth framerate.